octopus-sensing/octopus-sensing/docs/tutorial.rst

 ...                    signal_preprocess=True)

-By passing the instance of `DeviceCoordinator` as a parameter to `preprocess_devices` function, it will apply preprocessing step on all added devices that implemented preprocessing.
+By passing the instance of `DeviceCoordinator` as a parameter to `preprocess_devices` function, it will apply the preprocessing step on all added devices that implemented preprocessing.
 For audio and video, we don't need any general preparation.
 But, the OpenBCI and Shimmer3 sensor will apply three or two preprocessing steps according to the passed parameters.
 It will resample the recorded data for Shimmer3 in this example to a sampling rate of 128 Hz.